Discover the flora and fauna of our fabulous clifftops

 Cephalops Chlorinae that has been recorded from only one other site in Britain.

-Whilst you are in the area, why not pay a visit to the Hengistbury Head Visitor Centre to find out much more about the fascinating local wildlife.
+Whilst you are in the area, why not pay a visit to the Hengistbury Head Visitor Centre.
+You can find out much more about the fascinating local wildlife.
 The centre has many fascinating interactive features which will not only educate but entertain.
-There is also a programme of events and activities throughout the year and a shop that’s well worth a visit in its own right.
+There is also a programme of events and activities throughout the year.
+Our shop is well worth a visit in its own right.

 We graze 10 goats on the cliff to the east of Boscombe pier.
 The first 4 arrived in 2009 and 6 more joined the herd in 2011.
 They were all brought over from the Isle of Wight where they had been grazing on Bonchurch Down.